 Association Objectives

-- Promote the highest standards and ethical conduct in the administration of health care facilities;
+• Promote the highest standards and ethical conduct in the administration of long-term care facilities and communities.

-- Foster principles and practices which will improve the quality of health care provided by member facilities;
+• Foster principles and practices which will improve the quality of health care provided by member facilities and communities.

-HCAM is also actively involved on the national level as an affiliate of the American Health Care Association (AHCA).
+HCAM is also actively involved on the national level as an affiliate of the American Health Care Association (AHCA) for skilled nursing facility members and the National Center for Assisted Living (NCAL) for assisted living community members.